kekse1/count.php/README.md

 output (only if allowed by `drawing` configuration).
 And just to mention it: take a look at `?zero` and maybe also the `hide` setting, described somewhere above..
 They are changing the way the output image looks like.

-### Scaling
-Either you want a fixed image height, so the text is scaled into it.
-Or you want a fixed text size, then the whole image height is adapted/scaled.

-I'm thinking about floating your counter image inside a web page within text, etc.: in this case you'd like to fix the font size, so it always looks all the same.. in contrast to this the embedding into a specific layout, e.g. if you have some 'bar' on top/bottom or so, where the image height needs to fit into it.

-The reason for this: many/some fonts have symbols which stretch to the bottom, other to the top.
-As an example, the symbols for 'y' or 'j' are very large on the bottom.. etc. That's why I needed to adjust/scale/align text drawings.

-Your choice! :)~

-**BTW**, _very important_: this is the reason why the `size` (in parameters and the config(s)) needs a **unit suffix**.
-The `pt` describes a fixed font size, whereas `px` stands for the fixed image height (so the font is scaled)!!

 ### Dependencies
 Important: the '[**GD Library**](https://www.php.net/manual/en/book.image.php)' has to be installed